Debt Increases Risk and is Like a “Negative Bond”

 Figure 6 (portfolio totals with negative sequence starting at year ten)

 This is interesting.
-Here, you can see the calculated 80/20 portfolio with a mortgage performs better than the other asset allocation and mortgage combinations.
+Here, the calculated 80/20 portfolio with a mortgage performs better than the other asset allocation and mortgage combinations.
 Without a mortgage, you are better off being 60/40 or even 40/60!

 Summary Table- Mortgage Negative Bond

 Above, see the summary table.
-Asset allocation is listed, and next to that is the calculated allocation.
+First, asset allocation is listed, and next to that is the calculated allocation.

 How Does Debt Increases Risk?